Academic Requirements

 Shattuck-St. Mary’s diploma requirements

-All transfer students will submit their transcript of previous work to the office of the Registrar where an analysis will be performed to determine the number of credits the student can apply toward SSM graduation requirements.
-One-term courses receive 1 credit and year-long courses receive 3 credits.
-Final course grades below D- will earn no credit in either one-term or year-long courses.
+All transfer students will submit their transcript of previous work to the office of the Registrar, where an analysis will be performed to determine the number of credits the student can apply toward SSM graduation requirements.
+Semester courses receive 0.5 credit and year-long courses receive 1 credit.
+Final course grades below D- will earn no credit in either semester or year-long courses.
 In addition, if a course is a year-long course, and a student either fails to complete the course, drops the course, is suspended from the course, or in any other manner fails to complete all coursework required to receive a passing grade for the entire year, the student will receive no credit for the course.

-Students are required to take a minimum of 61 credits during the regular academic program.
-The 61 credits must also satisfy the specific departmental requirements described below:
+Students are required to take a minimum of 20.5 credits during the regular academic program.
+One-semester courses receive 0.5 credit and year-long courses receive 1 credit.
+The 20.5 credits must satisfy the specific requirements described below:

-- English: Twelve credits; students must be enrolled in English each term
+- English:4 credits; students must be enrolled in English each semester.

-- Science: Nine credits, including three credits in Biology and either three credits in Chemistry or three credits in Physics
+- Science: 3 credits, including 1 credit in Biology and 1 credit in either Chemistry or Physics.

-- World Language: Nine credits in the same language for three consecutive years taken during grades 9-12.
+- World Language: 3 credits in the same language for 3 consecutive years during grades 9-12.

-- Mathematics: Nine credits, including a minimum of three credits each in Algebra I, Algebra II, and Geometry or courses advanced beyond these levels; students must be enrolled in Mathematics each term
+- Mathematics: 3 credits, including a minimum of 1 credit each in Algebra I, Algebra II, and Geometry or courses advanced beyond these levels; students must be enrolled in Mathematics each semester.

-- Elective credits may come from any department
+- Two additional elective credits from any department

 The Health and Wellness program at Shattuck-St. Mary’s School has been developed to be a comprehensive curriculum.